 Submitting documents only to the TBLE or only to the NCBE will not meet the filing requirements and will not constitute a complete application.
 You MUST submit your NCBE application to the NCBE and upload a .pdf of your complete NCBE application to your Tennessee Application as provided in STEP 4.
 You may be deemed ineligible to sit for the exam and your licensing will be delayed if you submit the application only to the NCBE or only to the TBLE.

 Note on Score Expiration: UBE scores are valid for admission for three years from the date grades were released in Tennessee for the exam in which the score was earned and must be valid at the time the application is approved by the Board.
 You must complete all requirements for admission before your scores expire.
-The application and investigation process may take 6 months or longer.
+The application and investigation process may take 6 – 8 months, and may be longer.
 See Tenn.
 Sup.
 Ct.
 R. 7, § 4.07(c) and Board Policy P-3.05(a)(3).
 An expired score may be valid for up to five years with time in practice; see Tenn.
 Sup.
 Ct.
 R. 7, § 4.07(c).
-Grade release dates in Tennessee for prior exams are as follows:
+Grade release dates in Tennessee for prior exams are as follows, with the expiration date for the scores (the date by which the application must be approved) in parenthesis:

 - For a qualifying UBE score within 3 years of APPROVAL of an application: